Everyone Loves

 What I wanted to achieve with the level

-I wanted to build a stealth level where players always have a plan, even if that plan changes mid-run.
+I wanted to build a stealth level where players observe, strategically build a plan, then act on it, even if that plan changes mid-run.

 Design intentions